jeceljr/digitalCPUzoo/README.md

 *T2H* is a Havard 16 bit processor with instructions based on the Inmos Transputer

+## RISC-V Wrappers

+In the addition to the processor designs created in Digital, several third party RISC-V processors written in Verilog have been included as Digital components in order to run the same benchmarks.

+They are:

+- [SERV by Olof Kindgren](https://github.com/olofk/serv): a serial implementation trades off performance for small size by doing operations one bit at a time
+- [Glacialby Eric Smith](https://github.com/brouhaha/glacial): this 8 bit implementation uses microcode to execute 32 bit RISC-V instruction
+- [Darkriscv by Marcelo Samsoniuk](https://github.com/darklife/darkriscv): designed in a single night it is a very typical small RISC-V
+- [PicoRV32 by Claire Xenia Wolf](https://github.com/YosysHQ/picorv32): created to fit into small FPGAs this is a popular option for embedded systems
+- [Vexriscv by Papon Charles](https://github.com/SpinalHDL/VexRiscv): the SpinalHDL implementation offers many options, one of which is the exported Verilog used here

 ## Benchmarks

 The benchmark programs are: